 Basting brush - A small silicone basting brush is easy to clean.
 Anything that can go in the dishwasher is a winner for me!

-Tongs - These 16 inch stainless steel OXO tongs are great for placing food on a hot barbecue.
+Tongs - These 16 inch stainless steel OXO tongs are great for placing food on a hot barbecue without burning your hands.
 I use the smaller 9 inch and 12 inch OXO tongs with nylon ends in my kitchen daily to sautee vegetables, as salad tongs, and to serve all kinds of foods at the table.

 Metal spatula - a heavy duty metal spatula with a beveled edge will help you get the peaches off the grill without them sticking, keeping those grill marks intact!
 When it's time to remove the peaches, slide the spatula firmly under the peach in the same direction the grill grates run.